Angus1811/typescript-config/README.md

 # typescript-deafualt-config

-just my deafualt setup for type script devolopment
+just my deafualt setup for type script devolopment (on linux)

 u can fork this and use this too if you want